 Breaking the silence – with a cochlear implant

-For children with hearing loss to learn to listen and talk, they must have access to early identification of hearing loss, appropriate hearing technology, locally-based professional expertise and parent involvement.
+In order for children with hearing loss to learn speech and language, they must be identified early, get appropriate hearing technology and have access to locally-based professional expertise and parent involvement.
 While hearing aids are usually sufficient for spoken language development in children with mild to moderate hearing loss, children with profound hearing loss need cochlear implant technology to be able to hear the sounds of speech required to develop spoken language.

 Place & Year